ReneOlsthoorn/Ground/README.md

 # Ground

 This is the compiler for the programming language Ground for Windows.
-The name reflects the vision that highspeed code needs to stay in contact with it's ground, which is x86-64.
-It allows x86-64 assembly to be added anywhere in the code.
-Mixing ground- and assembly is possible by using the generated symbolic constants in your assembly code.
+It allows mixing highlevel programming constructs with x86-64 assembly.
+As a programmer, you need to stay in contact with assembly so you can develop fast code.
+In Ground, assembly can be added anywhere.
+Mixing Ground and Assembly is possible by using the generated symbolic constants.
-The language has constructs like classes (supporting instance variables and methods), functions, groups of functions, compact for-loops, statements like "while" and "if", datatypes like "string" and "float", etc...
+Ground has constructs like classes (supporting instance variables and methods), functions, groups of functions, compact for-loops, statements like "while" and "if", arrays and datatypes like "string" and "float", etc...
 See file Examples\unittests.g on how to use the language.
 The compiler itself is created in C# and generates x86-64 assembly which is assembled with the freely available FASM for Windows.
-The code that Ground generates is poured into an assembly template which can be chosen.
+The generated code is poured into an assembly template which can be chosen.
 This will result in small .EXE files when the template is chosen wisely.
 For instance, there is a "console" template, but also a "sdl3" template which loads the SDL3.dll and SDL3_image.dll.
 Ofcourse you can create your own template.
 The hello-world.g is 43 bytes, the generated hello-world.asm is 7k and the hello-world.exe is 6k.
 A second reason why the .EXE will remain small is that all external code is loaded at load-time.
 The usage of the